soyCarballeira/Copywriting-guide/README.md

 ## Introduction and General Advice
+What is copywriting.
+WHat's it like?
+What tools do you need?

 | Courses                                                       | Status |
 | :------------------------------------------------------------ | :----: |
 | [TBD](https://www.)         |        |
 | [TBD](https://www.)       |        |

+## Psychologic Principles and Sales
+How to persuade.
+How and why copywriting works

+## Investigation
+WHy is it important.
+Different methods.

+## Formulas
+Learn the rules and understand why they worl.
+Then break them.

 ## Writing Web Pages
 | Courses                                                       | Status |
 | :------------------------------------------------------------ | :----: |
 | [TBD](https://www.)         |        |
 | [TBD](https://www.)       |        |

+## Content Writing and SEO
+Strategy and long term thinking.

+## Email Marketing

+## Writing for Social Media

+## Writing for a Launch
+Types of launch and structures

+## Writing Ads

+## Writing Leaflets and Brochures

+## UX Writing and Microcopy

+## Setting Up and Finding Clients

+## Clients Management